varshith-mohan/Terraform-AWS/day-3/README.md

 - Ensure S3 bucket names are unique and follow naming conventions
 - Review AWS CloudTrail for API call logs if needed

-## Next Steps
-Proceed to Day 4 to learn about Terraform state file management and remote backends using S3 and DynamoDB.